-Another dangerous situation is when someone enters a substation or any electrical installation not intended for unauthorized entry.
+Another dangerous situation is when an unauthorized person enters a substation or any electrical installation.

 If you observe this situation, instruct the person to immediately come to the fence and remain there.
 Warn them of the danger.
 Call the electric utility for assistance.